Vinay0905/Ai-Assistant/README.md

 # Ai-Assistant
-my new ai asisitant ...still in development
+my new ai assistant...still in development this is still a work in progress so please work thought it before understanding this.